Signed in as:

-At Jintara Wellness and Rehab, our mission is to provide high quality, cost effective treatment to those suffering from, or recovering from substance abuse and/or underlying mental health disorders.
+At Jintara Rehab, our mission is to provide high quality, cost effective treatment to those suffering from, or recovering from substance abuse and/or underlying mental health disorders.

 In order to accomplish this mission, we provide a variety of psychological, behavioral, general health, holistic and alternative therapy interventions that enable our clients the best opportunity to fully recover.

 Jintara is for those people seeking a more discreet, intensive and comprehensive program than can not be found elsewhere.
 Jintara boasts a tropical location and comfortable facilities, at a fraction of the price of comparable rehabs worldwide.
 We proudly state our fees on our website, so you can consider if Jintara is right for you.

 Our program is evidence-based, and our team is experienced, skilled and flexible enough to tailor the program to best fit each individual client.
 All clients who come to Jintara should be willing to participate in both group and individual therapeutic activities.
 Clients will also be encouraged to look at the cause and root of their dependence, along with addressing problematic behaviors and behavioral patterns they may be experiencing.
 This is how we help build enduring recoveries, again and again.

 Our core client demographic is 30 - 45 years of age, but we accept clients of any age that meet our assessment guidelines, as well as our terms and conditions.
 Our average length of stay at Jintara is 6-8 weeks.

 At Jintara we offer four, six, eight, and twelve week structured programs, using a range of treatment approaches to complement the CBT core approach.